Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/07_progressive-tense.md

 ## Putting it all together

-You can bland this structure with the word *hvað* and the verb *að gera* (to do) to make some normal, common conversations!
+You can blend this structure with the word *hvað* and the verb *að gera* (to do) to make some normal, common conversations!

 Question 1: Hvað ert þú að gera? - (What are you doing.) \